Sophia-Torres/VirtualBox-postinstall/README.md

 - Setup Windows Server 2019 virtual machine as a Domain Controller
 - Setup Windows 10 virtual machine as a client connected to the domain
 - Configure internal networking, NAT, DHCP, and Active Directory
+- Use Powershell to automate the creation of 1,000 users in Active Directory

 <h2>Setup Windows Server 2019 virtual machine as a Domain Controller</h2>
 - With VirtualBox click "New" to setup a new virtual machine (we will be setting up Windows Server 2019)